Copper: Ancient and post-classical

-Copper was first mined in ancient Britain as early as 2100 BC.
-Mining at the largest of these mines, the Great Orme, continued into the late Bronze Age.
-Mining seems to have been largely restricted to supergene ores, which were easier to smelt.
-The rich copper deposits of Cornwall seem to have been largely untouched, in spite of extensive tin mining in the region, for reasons likely social and political rather than technological.
+Copper was the most extensively used metal among natives of North America, with evidence for use going back 7000 years.

-In North America, native copper is known to have been extracted from sites on Isle Royale with primitive stone tools between 800 and 1600.
-Annealing copper was being performed in the North American city of Cahokia around 1000-1300AD.
-There are several exquisite copper plates that have been found in North America in the area around Cahokia dating from this time period (1000-1300 AD).
+Native copper is known to have been extracted from sites on Isle Royale with primitive stone tools between 800 and 1600 AD.
+Copper, probably from pure nuggets found in the Great Lakes area, was worked by repeated hammering and annealing in the North American city of Cahokia (near modern-day Missouri) around 1000–1300 AD.
+There are several exquisite copper plates, known as the Mississippian copper plates that have been found in North America in the area around Cahokia dating from this time period (1000–1300 AD).

-Copper metallurgy was flourishing in South America, particularly in Peru around 1000 AD.
-Copper burial ornamentals from the 15th century have been uncovered, but the metal's commercial production did not start until the early 20th century.
+In South America a copper mask dated to 1000 BC found in the Argentinian Andes is the oldest known copper artifact discovered in the Andes.
+Peru has been considered the origin for early copper metallurgy in pre-Columbian America, but the copper mask from Argentina suggests that the Cajón del Maipo of the southern Andes was another important center for early copper workings in South America.
+Copper metallurgy in Peru dates to around 500 BC with larger scale production beginning around 900 AD as part of the rise of the Sican culture in northern Peru.
+The production continued through a series of conquests by the Chimor and Inca cultures, ending with the Spanish conquest in 1532.

+In sub-saharan Africa, throughout the period from the first mines around 2000BC in Agades until the early 1800s, copper was viewed as more precious and prestigious than either gold or silver.
+Copper was widely traded in Africa and fulfilled a number of religious, political, and social functions.
+By contrast, local deposit of gold were ignored until contact with Portuguese and Arab traders.

 The cultural role of copper has been important, particularly in currency.
 Romans in the 6th through 3rd centuries BC used copper lumps as money.
 At first, the copper itself was valued, but gradually the shape and look of the copper became more important.
 Julius Caesar had his own coins made from brass, while Octavianus Augustus Caesar's coins were made from Cu-Pb-Sn alloys.
 With an estimated annual output of around 15,000 t, Roman copper mining and smelting activities reached a scale unsurpassed until the time of the Industrial Revolution; the provinces most intensely mined were those of Hispania, Cyprus and in Central Europe.

-The gates of the Temple of Jerusalem used Corinthian bronze treated with depletion gilding.
-The process was most prevalent in Alexandria, where alchemy is thought to have begun.
-In ancient India, copper was used in the holistic medical science Ayurveda for surgical instruments and other medical equipment.
-Ancient Egyptians (~2400 BC) used copper for sterilizing wounds and drinking water, and later to treat headaches, burns, and itching.
+The gates of the Temple of Jerusalem used Corinthian bronze, a copper, silver, and gold alloy treated with depletion gilding which successively removes oxidized copper to create a gold surface coat.
+The process was most prevalent in Alexandria, where alchemy, inspired by the chemical treatment resulting in gold appearance, is thought to have begun.